Redocly/redocly-cli/docs/decorators.md

 ---
 # Decorators

 Decorators are a way of changing an API description during bundling.
-This can be useful for many use cases:
+This updating during bundling can be useful for the following use cases:

 * removing some endpoints from an OpenAPI description before publishing
 * updating description fields